esukram/etrade-parser/README.md

 # E-Trade PDF Parser

 A Python tool for parsing PDF documents using OpenAI's GPT-4o-mini model to extract structured data according to a defined JSON schema.
+Includes conversion utilities to transform the extracted JSON data into CSV format for easier analysis.

 ## Installation